 "I've seen an ambivalence emerge in some writers as they enter their fifties.
 You ask yourself, what am I really up to here?
 In a very small way I've become something of a public figure in my fifties.
 If you find yourself in this position, what are you supposed to do?
 The answer -- for me -- is to take it for what it's worth.
 Lend your name to worthy causes and help younger writers.
 Read other people's manuscripts.
 Try to open doors for young writers who are devoted to story and language, and who have serious questions about the fate of humanity.
 You say to yourself, once older writers gave to me (or didn't); now, regardless, I have to see who's coming along and how I can help them."

-Lopez wisely adds: "But you must draw a line in all this, too, to protect your own writing time."
+I couldn't agree more, especially as Lopez wisely added: "But you must draw a line in all this, too, to protect your own writing time."

-The art today is by our friend and neighbor David Wyatt, one of Britain's premier book illustrators (as well as the great love of Tilly's life).
-These paintings are from his deeply magical Mythic Village and Old Goat series.
+The art today is by our friend David Wyatt, one of Britain's premier book illustrators (as well as the great love of Tilly's life).
+David lived here in Chagford for many years before the mountains of Wales claimed him last spring, and he is sorely missed.
+The paintings above are from his deeply magical Mythic Village and Old Goat series.